 We use tools on this site to collect and record your data (e.g., your searches), which we and our vendors may use to provide, improve, and personalize our offerings, make recommendations, and for analytics and marketing.
-We may share your data with third parties, such as advertising vendors, social media companies, and research partners, which may be “targeted advertising,” “selling,” or “sharing” under applicable privacy laws.
+Some of these tools identify visitors and link website activity to business contact and company information so we can better understand interest in our services and tailor our outreach.
+We may share your data with third parties, such as advertising vendors, social media companies, and research partners, which may be "targeted advertising," "selling," or "sharing" under applicable privacy laws.
 Continuing to browse our site means you accept these terms and our Privacy Policy.
 To opt out, click the Your Privacy Choices link in the footer.

 Nuclei changed how the industry thinks about vulnerability scanning.
 Neo is the next chapter.
 Join us on Wednesday, May 20th, at 1 PM ET as Davis sits down with Rishi in San Francisco to cover why we created Nuclei, the hard questions in security, and where the industry is going.